 The group had to stay at the police station overnight.
 They were given one meal and water.
 Due to the heavy rain and them being pushed on the ground by the police, everyone’s clothes were wet and they could not sleep.
 The police took everyone’s fingerprints and pictures and they forced the respondent and the others to sign a document they could not read because it was only in Hungarian.

 Early the next morning, the group was brought in a white bus with blue lines on the side back to the Serbian border.
-The respondent stated that there were two police officers in the bus, neither of whom had been among the officers who beat them up the previous day.
-The respondent and his group were brought over the border through a military border crossing close to Subotica at around 5 am on May 22 2021.
+The respondent stated that there were two officers in the bus, neither of whom had been among the officers who beat them up the previous day.
+The respondent and his group were reportedly brought over the border through a military border crossing close to Subotica at around 5 am on May 22nd 2021.
 The respondent also added that there were two Serbian police officers present at the border who took everyone’s names and fingerprints and then let them go.